 This sight awaits you on your way through the historic valley.
 You'll certainly know when you've arrived – with lake Strondafjorden opening up the landscape before you, the Valdres museum promontory jutting out into the lake, and the local Kvitberget mountain keeping watch over the city.

-Fagernes is an important tourist hub in the county of Oppland and serves all those travelling between Eastern Norway (Østlandet) and the West Coast (Vestlandet), as well as tourists heading up to the Beitostølen ski resort and further on into Jotunheimen National Park.
+Fagernes is an important tourist hub in the former county of Oppland (now part of Innlandet) and serves all those travelling between Eastern Norway (Østlandet) and the West Coast (Vestlandet), as well as tourists heading up to the Beitostølen ski resort and further on into Jotunheimen National Park.

 One of Fagernes' attractions is the stunning Valdres Folk Museum, which comes alive on the 17th of May (Norway's National Day) and in summer.
 The museum houses the national bunad (Norwegian national costume), as well as the folk music, dance and musical instrument collections, making it quite a unique cultural hub.